consindo/jono.nz/source/_posts/waka-cloud-native.md

 Old Waka was a little bit of a monolith.
 Everything was bundled together into the [dymajo/waka](https://github.com/dymajo/waka) repository.
 The barrier to entry was high - you had to get everything going if you wanted to develop it.

-Everything also used a crazy, multi-process architecture {{"source/_posts/transit-part1.md" | inputPathToUrl}}.
+Everything also used a crazy, [multi-process architecture]({{"source/_posts/transit-part1.md" | inputPathToUrl}}).
 It provided a way to split cities processes from each other.
 This was helpful when the software was less stable - an import of a new Auckland timetable could crash Wellington. **I would not recommend this**.
 It's way more sensible to use a proper application orchestration technology, such as Amazon ECS or Kubernetes.

 ## New Waka